 You’ll mostly find Porto produced in this charming hills, but it’s not too hard to come across robust reds and delicate whites.
 There’s something for everyone!

 We had a handful of memorable meals in Port.
 Below is a list of restaurants that truly stood out to us, these are places we would return in a heartbeat.

 Cantihna 32: The first time we tried to visit Cantinha 32 we were turned away without a reservation.
 We weren’t deterred through and made a promise to return for lunch the next day.
-We were taken aback by the delicious whole octopus dish which is memorable to this day.
+We were taken aback by the delicious octopus dish which is memorable to this day.

-Mercados restaurants: This tiny (and I mean tiny) restaurant only seats 12 people, so you’ll want to make reservations if you’re visiting during high tourist season.
+Taberna Dos Mercadores: This tiny (and I mean tiny) restaurant only seats 12 people, so you’ll want to make reservations if you’re visiting during high tourist season.
 My husband and I ordered the seafood stew for two and enjoyed every ounce of the meal.
 Another clear standout was the flaming shrimp, it’s a must-order.

 Tasco: Quite simply, Tasco makes you feel like royalty.
 I don’t think I’ve had better service at any other restaurant, ever.
 Fantastic shareable plates with memorable fare you’ll return for.

 Best Things to Do in Porto, Portugal (Post Summary)

 In sum, these are the best things to do in Porto:

 - Explore Porto’s historic district